Greye History, Family Crest & Coats of Arms

 Barcombe in Sussex was another ancient family seat.
 "It comprises 3106 acres, whereof 305 are common or waste; and is bounded on the east by the river Ouse, on which is a flour-mill that has existed since the Conquest, and has been for more than a century in the possession of the family of Mr. Russell Gray, who has also established an extensive oilmill at an expense of £10,000."

-Important Dates for the Greye family
+Early History of the Greye family

 This web page shows only a small excerpt of our Greye research.
 Another 119 words (8 lines of text) covering the years 1248, 1250, 1296, 1390, 1469, 1445, 1387, 1439, 1416, 1490, 1451, 1501, 1454, 1505, 1490, 1505, 1590, 1660, 1599, 1673, 1611, 1676, 1660, 1676, 1623, 1657, 1674, 1621, 1622 and are included under the topic Early Greye History in all our PDF Extended History products and printed products wherever possible.